1. Get a Visitor Oyster Card

 2. Leg It!

-Although you'll want to use public transport for longer journeys (see above), Central London is ideal for walking or cycling using the city's "Boris bike" scheme.
+Although you'll want to use public transport for longer journeys (see above), Central London is ideal for walking or cycling using the city's Santander Cycles scheme.
 This way you see more sights, get some exercise and may even happen across some hidden gems on your journey!

 Insider tip: Especially at busy times, it's actually faster to walk between stations such as Covent Garden and Leicester Square.